mbernste/mbernste.github.io/_posts/2020-12-21-matrices_linear_transformations.md

 Matrices perform linear transformations
 ----------

-where $T$ uses the matrix $\boldsymbol{A}$ to performing the mapping.
+Where $T$ uses the matrix $\boldsymbol{A}$ to performing the mapping.
 As shown in Theorem 1 in the Appendix to this post, any function $T$ defined as a matrix multiplied by an input vector is a linear transformation.

 Every linear transformation is characterized by a matrix
 ------------